TRUMP’S 2025 DEPORTATION POLICIES: LEGAL RESISTANCE AND SOCIETAL CONSEQUENCES

 Beyond the courtroom, Trump’s 2025 immigration policy is having profound and immediate human consequences:

-• Family separations are again on the rise, particularly affecting U.S. citizen children in mixed-status households6
+• Family separations are again on the rise, particularly affecting U.S. citizen children in mixed-status households (Kids in Need of Defense, 2025)

-• There are multiple reports of U.S. citizens mistakenly detained by ICE, causing widespread fear and confusion7
+• There are multiple reports of U.S. citizens mistakenly detained by ICE, causing widespread fear and confusion (National Immigrant Justice Center, 2025)

 • Access to education and healthcare has plummeted among immigrant communities due to fears of detection